se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 ## What is Vue?

->*Vue* (also known as Vue) is an open-source [JavaScript framework](https://en.wikipedia.org/wiki/JavaScript_framework) for building user interfaces.
+>*Vue* is an open-source [JavaScript framework](https://en.wikipedia.org/wiki/JavaScript_framework) for building user interfaces.
 It is designed to improve code quality and maintainability.

 This is a simple example to show how easy it is to integrate VueJs into your web project:<br/><br/>
 The main HTML file: